 Advantages of an e-closing

-The main advantage is that everyone has more control of their time.
+The main advantage is that everyone has more control over their time.
 In most cases, the technology requirements are minimal.
 A digital closing is cost-effective in many ways.

 Digital closings often are better at checking for missing signatures and missing documents.